 The safest answer might be that it's a combination of all these things.
 Corporate attire has always been something of a monolith, and no one factor could easily shift things away from how they've always been.

-One of the most important parts of being a successful business is learning to listen to people.
-It's a hard fact that employees prefer casual wear for business jobs, and one of the best ways for businesses to stay competitive is by attracting top talent.
-If a company wants to bring in millennials, who currently make up more than 60 percent of the workforce, it needs to learn how to appeal to millennials.
+An important aspect of running a business is listening to people, especially your employees.
+It's well-known that employees prefer casual wear to formal wear, and one of the best ways for businesses to stay competitive is by attracting top talent.
+If a company wants to bring in millennials, who currently make up more than 60% of the workforce, it is essential to learn how to make working for your business appeal to millennials.

-Perks are a huge part of this, and being able to dress the way they want is a perk that many millennials enjoy having.
-Also, it's a lot easier than companies might think to balance a more casual workplace with the corporate image they want to project.
+Being able to dress the way you want is seen as a "work perk" and millennials are known to prefer this type of freedom.
+Balancing a casual workplace with your business' corporate image is a lot easier to implement and adapt to than companies might think.
 In fact, a custom uniform can help make up some of that difference between rigid company culture and casual corporate wear.
 It might even be a better choice than a personalized business card.

-Something as simple as allowing your employees to wear your company's custom-made clothing, including apparel made for special events, will feel like a lot more freedom to be a little more casual.
+Allowing your employees to wear your company's custom-made clothing, including apparel made for special events, will provide the impression of freedom to be a little more casual.
 Custom work wear also gives you the opportunity to outline what kinds of outfits are acceptable.
-A well-designed t-shirt might not be standard business fare, but it goes a long way toward offering casual options while also appeasing to be a little more professional.
+A well-designed t-shirt might not be standard business fare, but it goes a long way toward offering casual options while also maintaining professionalism.

 So What Are My Options?